As at 31 July 2019, we had 52 Sub-fund Managers across all platforms.

 The Platforms have each appointed a board of directors and company secretary.

-The auditor is Deloitte, Malta and legal counsel is ISIS Law, Bermuda for the Bermuda Platform and Deloitte, Cayman and Embury’s, Cayman for the Cayman Platform.
+The auditor is Deloitte (Malta) and legal counsel is Conyers, Dill & Pearman, Bermuda for the Bermuda Platforms and Deloitte (Cayman) and Walkers for the Cayman Platforms.

 One of the principal benefits of the Platform offering is that we have negotiated highly competitive rates with the professional advisers due to the volume of business which they receive from the Platforms and these cost savings have been passed on to our clients.